SEBA Bank launches program for users to earn yields on crypto By Cointelegraph - Up News Info

-Customers of Swiss-based financial institution SEBA Bank will soon be able to earn yield on their crypto holdings.
+Customers of Swiss-based financial institution SEBA Bank will soon be able to earn yields on their crypto holdings.

-In an Oct.
-13 announcement, SEBA Bank said investors could use its (BTC) and Ether (ETH) lending services to generate yields as part of its SEBA Earn program.
+In a Wednesday announcement, SEBA Bank said investors could use its (BTC) and Ether (ETH) lending services to generate yields as part of its SEBA Earn program.
 According to the bank, which focuses on offering digital assets, it planned on integrating support for other cryptocurrencies.

 Continue Reading on Coin Telegraph